Skip Global navigation and goto content

 Biomedical Waste Facilities include hospitals, clinics, nursing homes, laboratories, funeral homes, dentists, veterinarians, physicians, transporters, and storage and treatment facilities.

-Facilities that transport biomedical waste must obtain a permit through the Florida Department of Health; those facilities located in Brevard County shall be permitted through Florida Department of Health in Brevard County Environmental Health Services prior to operation.
+Facilities that transport biomedical waste must obtain a permit through the Florida Department of Health; those facilities located in Brevard County shall be permitted through DOH-Brevard prior to operation.
 The initial/annual transporter registration fee is $85.00 which includes 1 truck.
 Additional trucks are $10.00 each.
 The permit year for biomedical waste transporters also runs from October 1 to September 30.
-The annual fee must be paid prior to the expiration of the current permit or a $20.00 late fee will be assessed.
+The annual fee must be paid prior to October 1 or a $20.00 late fee will be assessed.
+Transporters must submit an application on form DH4160 and an annual report on Form DH4109 each year for renewal

 For more information on biomedical waste in the State of Florida, please visit https://www.floridahealth.gov/environmental-health/biomedical-waste/index.html.